apollographql/apollo/docs/source/guides/testing-react-apollo.md

 });
 ```

 Here, you can see the `await wait(0)` line.
-This is a util function from a npm package called `waait`.This artificially adds a delay, and allows time for that promise returned from `MockedProvider` to resolve.
+This is a util function from a npm package called `waait`.This artificially adds a delay until the next tick, and allows time for that promise returned from `MockedProvider` to resolve.
 After that promise resolves, we can check the component to make sure it displays the correct information (in this case, "Buck is a poodle").

+In some cases with complex UI, heavy calculations, or delays added into the render logic of a component, the `wait(0)` will not be long enough.
+In these cases, you could either increase the wait time or use a package like [wait-for-expect](https://github.com/TheBrainFamily/wait-for-expect) to wait until the render has happened.
+The risk of using a package like this everywhere by default is that _every_ test could take up to 5 seconds (or longer if you have increased the default timeout) to execute.

 ## Testing error states